Shield Admin Access

 *The account that activates the Shield Organization is automatically assigned Superuser access.
 This Superuser can assign additional Superusers and Administrators, Advisors, and Readers.
 All other admins besides the activating Superuser must be manually added to an Organization unless the admin is already assigned a role at the Parent Organization.

-IMPORTANT: Any access granted at the Organization level is applied to all domains within the Organization.
-If a Shield User should have Admin Access to multiple Organizations, Admin Access must be set for each Shield User requiring Admin Access within each Organization or at the Parent Organization of the Organization.
+Any access granted at the Organization level is applied to all domains within the Organization.
+If a Shield User should have Admin Access to multiple Organizations, Admin Access must be set for each Shield User requiring Admin Access within each Organization or at the Parent Organization of the customer Organization.
+Veto access is an exception and must be set at each Organization level, regardless of its settings at the Parent Organization.

 Admin Access at the Control Level